 Most companies are good at understanding internal failure but many have little or no understanding of what the installer or surveyor does or says from a quality aspect.
 Being mindful of these will enable a company to improve quality and customer satisfaction, and the business will benefit as a result.

-GGF Training courses bring to life the prerequisite of BS8213-4 2016 Windows and doors, code of practice for the survey and installation of windows and external doorsets along with the GGF Consumer Code of Practice, clearly demonstrating how quality can be introduced at every single stage.
+GGF accredited training courses bring to life the prerequisite of BS8213-4 2016 Windows and doors, code of practice for the survey and installation of windows and external doorsets along with the GGF Consumer Code of Practice, clearly demonstrating how quality can be introduced at every single stage.